Aldaviva/SignalRClientGenerator/Readme.md

 [SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/introduction) is a real-time message broker that resembles [Socket.IO](https://socket.io).
 It handles connection, reconnection, multiple transports (including WebSockets) and fallbacks, authentication and authorization, marshalling, queues and consumers, and RPC reply correlation semantics.
 It provides a server either in-process with ASP.NET Core apps or out-of-process hosted in Azure, and client libraries in .NET, Java, Javascript, and Swift.

+Without SignalR, using raw WebSockets is very limited.
+There is no way to tell which clients are connected at any given time, handle disconnection events, send messages to only a subset of clients, frame messages that span multiple packets, serialize and deserialize types, or correlate a response to its request.
+You can write all that yourself, which is educational, but after doing it at most once you will want to use SignalR in the future.

 ## Problem

-The SignalR server already allows type-safe events using [strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-9.0#strongly-typed-hubs).
+The SignalR server already allows type-safe events using [strongly-typed hubs](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs#strongly-typed-hubs).
 However, the client (including the .NET client, which is written in the same language as the server) does not have any built-in options for event type safety.
 All events received and sent from the client are weakly-typed using string names for methods and ad-hoc parameter and return types.

 This means that if you change a method's name, parameters, or return type, these changes won't flow from the server to the client codebases.
 The out-of-date client code will continue to compile with its incorrect strings, and will either crash or silently ignore events at runtime.
-This is made worse by the fact that important SignalR marshalling errors are logged as debug messages in the same class as lots of unimportant messages, so they are very hard to spot and too verbose to leave on.
+This is made worse by the fact that [important SignalR](https://github.com/Aldaviva/FreshPager/blob/ed0f1941326dbc1b6525539568dc124cbff21a26/FreshPager/Program.cs#L45) [marshalling errors](https://www.nuget.org/packages/Unfucked.DI) are logged as debug messages in the same class as lots of other unimportant debug messages, so they are very hard to spot and too verbose to leave on.

 Even without the safety of strong types, having code completion makes development much simpler, faster, easier, and less annoying.
 APIs become more self-documenting, and an entire class of problems with incorrect or unknown signatures is eliminated.